Presentation: Child with anaemia

 - parental samples may be needed for interpretation of the child’s (proband’s) result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

-- For both haemoglobinopathy and DNA-based tests (all the above listed tests), an EDTA sample (typically a purple-topped tube) is required.
+- For both haemoglobinopathy and DNA-based tests an EDTA sample (typically a purple-topped tube) is required.
 Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (typically a green-topped tube).
+For more information, see Samples for genomic testing in rare disease.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.